tcler/kiss-vm-ns/README.md

 Example [subcmd]:
-  vm list              #list all VMs       //you can use ls,li,lis* instead list vm login [/c] [VM]   #login VM           //you can use l,lo,log* instead login vm delete [VM list]  #delete VMs         //you can use d,de,del*,r,rm instead delete vm ifaddr [VM]       #show ip address    //you can use i,if,if* instead ifaddr vm vncport [VM]      #show vnc host:port //you can use v,vnc instead vncport
+  vm list              #list all VMs       //you can use ls,li,lis* instead list vm login [/c] [VM]   #login VM           //you can use l,lo,log* instead login vm console [VM]      #log VM via console //you can use co,con,cons* instead console vm delete [VM list]  #delete VMs         //you can use d,de,del*,r,rm instead delete vm ifaddr [VM]       #show ip address    //you can use i,if,if* instead ifaddr vm vncport [VM]      #show vnc host:port //you can use v,vnc instead vncport